RatchetModding/Replanetizer/README.md

 Support for Ratchet Deadlocked is available but low priority.

+> If you are looking for a level editor for the PS2 versions of the games, use [Wrench](https://github.com/chaoticgd/wrench) instead.

 # Usage

-Extract a `.psarc` file from a game using seperate tools (PSArcTool.exe for example).
+First you need to unpack the game's files so that Replanetizer can access it.
+These files are packed in a file called `PS3Arc.psarc`.
+If you have the game installed in `RPCS3`, you can find the `PS3Arc.psarc` of Ratchet and Clank 1 (NPEA00385) in `[RPCS3 Directory]/dev_hdd0/game/NPEA00385/USRDIR/rc1/ps3data`.
+You can unpack this file using tools like [PSArc-cl](https://github.com/MilchRatchet/PSArcInterface).
+It is recommended to not change the folder structure of the `PS3Arc.psarc` contents after unpacking as Replanetizer may otherwise fail to find certain files.

-Use File -> Open, and select a `engine.ps3` file inside a level folder.
-It is recommended to keep the folder structure present in the `.psarc` file.
+To load a level, start Replanetizer and use File -> Open, then select a `engine.ps3` file inside one of the level folders.

 To apply changes to the game, you need to either repack the files into a `.psarc` file or use an incomplete `.psarc` file.
 Any file missing in a `.psarc` file will be loaded from the correspondent location outside the `.psarc` file.